Amsterdam-Gloversville-Johnstown Jags

 The Amsterdam-Gloversville-Johnstown Jags was a primary moniker of the minor league baseball teams representing the cities of Amsterdam, New York, Gloversville, New York and Johnstown, New York between 1890 and 1908.
-Amsterdam and Amsterdam-Gloversville-Johnstown teams played as members of the New York State League from 1894 to 1895 and 1902 to 1908.
+The Amsterdam and Amsterdam-Gloversville-Johnstown teams played as members of the New York State League in 1894 and 1895 and from 1902 to 1908.

 Baseball Hall of Fame member Jack Chesbro pitched for the 1895 Johnstown Buckskins.

+The teams hosted minor league home games at JAG Park in Gloversville, New York and at Guy Park in Amsterdam, New York.

 History

-Minor league baseball began in the cities when the Johnstown–Gloversville team began play as members of the 1890 six–team Independent level New York State League.
-The team ended the season with a 46-46 record, placing 4th, playing under manager John Case.
+Minor league baseball began in the cities in 1890, when the Johnstown–Gloversville team began play as members of the six–team Independent level New York State League.
+The team ended the season with a 46-46 record, placing fourth, while playing the season under manager John Case.